wp-plugins/gwolle-gb/readme.txt

 When you have moderation disabled, Gwolle Guestbook will try to refresh the cache.
 If it doesn't on your setup, please let me know which caching plugin you use, and support for it might be added.

-If you use moderation, and check your entries manually, then you should also refresh or delete your cache manually.
+You can also refresh or delete your cache manually.
 Most caching plugins offer support for that.

 = What capabilities are needed? =